-ECE 9 Children's Cooking Activities 1 unit 18 lecture hours
+ECE 9 Children's Cooking Activities 1 unit

 Process of cooking as it relates to the developmentally oriented early childhood curriculum; cooking activities that promote language acquisition, cognitive development, psychomotor skills, and social and emotional growth.
 Includes the importance of good nutrition education and how to prepare nutritious snacks and simple meals.
 Grades are P/NP.
 (L)